AElfProject/AElf/docs/resources/smart-contract-apis/cross-chain.md

 }
 ```

-Get chain-id and height of side-chains
+Get id and recorded height of side chains.

 **Parameters:**